Essential Travel Tips

 Take the pain out of planning your holiday with these useful travel tips.

-Fiji’s cluster of heavenly islands is located in the middle of the South Pacific, just west of Australia and north of New Zealand.
+Fiji’s cluster of heavenly islands is located in the middle of the South Pacific, just East of Australia and North of New Zealand.

 Scattered across 1,290,000 square kilometres of ocean, it’s a tropical paradise of palm-fringed white sand beaches and lush rainforests ringed by thriving coral reefs and fish-filled lagoons.